-Step 2 - Second Episode: Instructor observes uncivil behavior; checks the student's file and notes behavior was reported earlier.
+b.
+Step Two - Second Episode: Instructor observes uncivil behavior; checks the student's file and notes behavior was reported earlier.
 Instructor reports to S&P committee after meeting with student and writing up the meeting for placing in student file (with copy to student) as above.
 S&P committee may decide a letter is warranted; letter will be developed on behalf of the S&P committee; both instructor and grad program director will meet with the student to share the letter and discuss consequences.

+c.
 Step 3 - Repeat Episode: Instructor observes uncivil behavior; checks the student's file and notes behavior was reported earlier and the student received a letter from the S&P committee.
 Instructor reports to S&P committee after meeting with student and writing up the meeting for placing in student file (with copy to student) as above.
-S&P committee may decide a Performance Improvement Plan (PIP) is warranted; instructor develops the plan; both instructor and grad program director will meet with the student to discuss the PIP.
+S&P committee may decide a Performance Improvement Plan (PIP) is warranted; instructor develops the plan; both instructor and baccalaureate program director will meet with the student to discuss the PIP.

+d.
 All occurrences of incivility will be reviewed by the Selection and Progression Committee of the School of Nursing.
 Meetings are not to be taped.
-The student has the right to assistance from an advocate.